wksheehan/azure-docs/articles/virtual-machines/workloads/sap/automation-configure-webapp.md

 5. Click submit in the bottom left hand corner

 ### Creating a landscape or system object from a file
-1. Navigate to the "File" tab at the top of the website
+1. Navigate to the "File" tab at the top of the website.
 2. Your options are
    * Create a new file from scratch there in browser.
 It should be in the .tfvars file format.
-Click save
+Click save.
-   * Import an existing .tfvars file, and (optionally) edit it before saving
+   * Import an existing .tfvars file, and (optionally) edit it before saving.
-   * Use an existing template, and (optionally) edit it before saving
+   * Use an existing template, and (optionally) edit it before saving.
-3. Make sure your file conforms to the correct naming conventions
+3. Make sure your file conforms to the correct naming conventions.
-4. Next to the file you would like to convert to a landscape or system object, click "Convert"
+4. Next to the file you would like to convert to a landscape or system object, click "Convert".
-5. The landscape or system object will appear in its respective tab
+5. The landscape or system object will appear in its respective tab.

 ### Deploying a landscape or system object (Azure Devops deployment)
-1. Navigate to the Landscape or System tab
+1. Navigate to the Landscape or System tab.
-2. Next to the landscape or system you would like to deploy, click "Deploy"
+2. Next to the landscape or system you would like to deploy, click "Deploy".
-   * If you would like to deploy a file, first convert it to a landscape or system object
+   * If you would like to deploy a file, first convert it to a landscape or system object.
-4. Specify the necessary parameters, and confirm it is the correct object
+4. Specify the necessary parameters, and confirm it is the correct object.
-5. Click deploy
+5. Click deploy.
-6. The web app will automatically generate a .tfvars file from the object, update your Devops repository, and kick of the workload zone or system (infrastructure) pipeline.
-Monitor the deployment back in Azure Devops
+6. The web app will automatically generate a .tfvars file from the object, update your Devops repository, and kick off the workload zone or system (infrastructure) pipeline.
+Monitor the deployment back in Azure Devops.